Who We Are

 Jessica Sheetz, MS, CPA – Director of Finance

 Jessica Sheetz joined Fellowship Hall in 2010.
 Jessica is a native of the Greensboro area.
 She is a graduate of Saint John’s University where she earned a Master of Science in Accounting and also attended the University of North Carolina at Greensboro where she earned a Bachelor of Science in Accounting.
 Jessica became a CPA in 2006 and specialized in auditing nonprofit organizations in the public accounting arena prior to joining Fellowship Hall.
-She is a member of the NC Association of Certified Public Accountants.
-She enjoys spending time with her family and traveling.
+Jessica is a member of the NC Association of Certified Public Accountants and a 2018 graduate of Leadership Greensboro.

 Altina Layman, Director of Development

-Altina joins Fellowship Hall from The C12 Group where she served as Director of Marketing from 2013-2015.
-Her previous experience includes serving as Director of Marketing and Community Affairs and interim president of the United Arts Council of Greater Greensboro (now known as Arts Greensboro).
+Altina joined Fellowship Hall in 2015.
+Her previous experience included serving as Director of Marketing and Community Affairs and interim president of the United Arts Council of Greater Greensboro (now known as Arts Greensboro).
 She received a BA in studio art from Campbell University and completed the Executive Director’s Academy at the Guilford Nonprofit Consortium as well as the Leadership Development Program at the Center for Creative Leadership.